Overview

-Our On-Campus Summer Programs bring students in grades 2–12 together to take on challenging, advanced subjects in dynamic, hands-on classrooms.
+The Johns Hopkins Center for Talented Youth’s On-Campus Summer Programs offer exciting opportunities for students in grades 2-12 to tackle challenging subjects in dynamic, hands-on classrooms.

-CTY students come from many different backgrounds and have a wide variety of perspectives and beliefs.
-This diversity is part of the educational experience, and we encourage students to embrace the opportunity to learn from others who are different from them.
+Our students come from many different backgrounds and hold a wide variety of perspectives and beliefs.
+This diversity is a core part of the CTY campus life experience and encourages students to learn from others who are different from them.

 Residential Sites

-At CTY, you will discover an intellectually challenging curriculum and exciting recreational program.
-You are required to attend all classes and activity periods.
-While the daily schedule may differ slightly from site to site, a day at CTY is highly structured, and you’ll have plenty of fun both in and out of the classroom.
+Life on campus for residential students offers an intellectually challenging curriculum and an exciting recreational program.
+While daily schedules may differ slightly from site to site, the campus experience is highly structured, and you will have plenty of fun in and out of the classroom.

 Rise & Shine